Online Schools in Mississippi

-Careers and jobs in Mississippi
+Careers and Jobs Outlook in Mississippi

 Although you can earn a Mississippi online degree for almost any occupation, some careers may be a particularly good investment.
 Here are a few of the jobs expected by the Mississippi Department of Employment Security to grow the fastest from 2008 to 2018 as well as the 2009 average salary for Mississippi professionals working in these fields:

 - Registered nurses: 28.5 percent projected job growth and mean annual wages of $58,097.
 Education required: Bachelor's degree in nursing

 - Truck drivers, heavy and tractor-trailer: 15.5 percent projected job growth and mean annual wages of $37,267.
 Education required: Completion of coursework at a truck driving school and CDL training center